The Flutter codelabs provide a guided, hands-on coding experience. Some codelabs run in DartPad—no downloads required!

 Learn how to write a plugin by creating a music plugin for iOS and Android that processes audio on the host platform.
 Then make an example app that uses your plugin to make a music keyboard.

 Using a plugin with a Flutter web app

-Build a Flutter desktop app that accesses GitHub APIs to retrieve your repositories, assigned issues, and pull requests.
+Build a Flutter desktop app (Windows, Linux, or macOS) that accesses GitHub APIs to retrieve your repositories, assigned issues, and pull requests.
 As part of this task, create and use plugins to interact with native APIs and desktop applications, and use code generation to build type-safe client libraries for GitHub’s APIs.